penguintutor/pgzanimation/README.md

 time as a move tween.

-Do not attempt to hide / unhide during animate transitions eg. animate_bullet as depending upon the transition type the hide / unhide may be overridden
+Do not attempt to hide / unhide during animate transitions eg. animate_bullet as depending upon the transition type the hide / unhide may be overridden.

 ## Understanding the methods